-Her latest research project looks at women’s mosques in the West.
+Her other research project looks at women’s mosques in the West.
 She presented a research paper on this topic titled ‘Women-led mosques in the UK, the USA and Denmark as spaces of women’s citizenship – a comparative online study’ at the British Association for Islamic Studies Conference at the University of Chester, UK (April 11-13, 2017).

 Anna completed her PhD in Women’s Studies at the University of York in 2010.
 Her doctoral research explored intersections between sociology of Islam, gender, and media.
 It also formed the basis of her first monograph titled Muslim Women Online: Faith and Identity in a Virtual World published by Routledge in 2012.

 Anna’s research interests are focused on gender and Muslim identities in the West.
 Following her PhD study, she researched Muslim women’s visual self-representations on social networks.
 She has also worked on a number of research projects in the UK related to social justice, education, and health at Universities of Leeds, York, Westminster, Strathclyde, and Leicester.